gravaton/BattleBot/README.md

 BattleBot
 =========

-A foolhardy attempt to make an IRC bot to play Battlestar.
-More to come.
+An attempt an an IRC bot to play the Battlestar Galactica Board Game with rules enforcement.
+Doesn't quite work yet but getting there!